⚡ Electrical Tips

 2. Circuit Breakers Keep Tripping

 The occasional trip is normal.
 That’s what circuit breakers are designed to do — cut power when something goes wrong.
 However, if the same breaker trips regularly, there’s an underlying issue.
+Common causes include:

 If you’re resetting breakers more than once a month, get a licensed electrician to investigate.
 Frequent tripping is your switchboard telling you something is wrong.